 Fault is sometimes easily determined, and sometimes it’s not.
-During most accidents, the police who arrive on the scene determine who is at-fault.
+During most accidents, the police who arrive on the scene determine who is at fault.
 They are responsible for creating a police report.
 How they go about figuring out who caused the accident is a delicate point.
 First, they take into account the stories told by both drivers involved.
 They also listen to witness statements, and they use the cars involved to determine fault.

-In most cases, the position and damage to a car is enough to tell who caused the accident.
-For example, most people who are hit when a left-turn driver makes that turn are the innocent victims.
+In most cases, the position and damage to a car are enough to tell who caused the accident.
+For example, most people who are hit when a left-turn driver makes that turn are innocent victims.
 Almost all left-turn drivers are at-fault.
 Almost all drivers who are hit from behind are innocent, and it’s the person who hit them to blame.

-There are always extenuating circumstances to every rule, and that’s where it becomes difficult to figure out who is at-fault during an accident.
+There are always extenuating circumstances to every rule, and that’s where it becomes difficult to figure out who is at fault during an accident.
 Perhaps a driver was making a left turn when another driver ran a red light and was hit in that manner.
-Police officers take the evidence and the statements from anyone involved or who witness an accident and they figure out who might to be to blame in that aspect.
+Police officers take the evidence and the statements from anyone involved or who witness an accident and they figure out who might be to blame in that aspect.

 What Happens Next?